NinaNikolova/softuni-react/README.md

 ## Deployment
 link of the project /only front-end without server and database/: https://unasiposvetasdeca-7df14.firebaseapp.com/
+The password for registration must contain always `EmI` and  digits and latin letter` more than 6 - it is for security reason, because I want there only my friends to participate who know the way to register.

 ##  Technologies
 The  project use the following technologies: React, React-router-dom, JS, HTML, CSS, React-Bootsrap...